Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 # Project-NEUROMANCER
 # OutDated, Will post the source once completed
-## This is a Mozilla-TTS and Vosk+Kaldi based 'Home assistant' as a part of a I.P./C.S. school project for Class 12 (K.D.A.V.)
+## This is a Coqui-TTS and Vosk+Kaldi based 'Home assistant' as a part of a I.P./C.S. school project for Class 12 (K.D.A.V.)

 The entire project is made in python (Well, T&C apply).
 Made by Tanmay Vemuri.
 Expect to see the relevant docs and logs soon as this is a work in progress.
 Currently works only in debian-based linux distros and is not meant to be shipped out.
 Will work on that probably.